polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

 ## Add a Second Node to the Network

-After successfully running the first node with the alice account keys, you can expand the network by adding a second node using the bob account.
+After successfully running the first node with the `Alice` account keys, you can expand the network by adding a second node using the `Bob` account.
 This process involves connecting to the existing network using the running node as a reference point.
 The commands are similar to those used for the first node, with some key differences to ensure proper network integration.

 To add a node to the running blockchain: